cesaredef/cecast/README.md

 * _**boot**_ is the type of bootstrap (`-b` option) generated from uncertainity in data, history and both.
 Eventually, it reports the fraction of bootstraps supporting different split populations.
 * _**comments**_ reports whether there are other likelihhod values that do not pass the likelihood ratio test, i.e. when the difference between the max and these values is lower than 3.4.
 As for _boot_ column, it reports the fraction of different populations split.

+Here, follows a description of some options but look at the help of cecast to see all options.

+* `-p` is the source of human contamination (dfault _Yoruba_).
+There are also other nine human samples from the SGDP.
+* `-r` is the reference human sample (default _Mbuti_) used for the lineage assignment.
+The other option is _Yoruba_ but notice that it will not produce reliable results if _Yoruba_ is also the source of contamination.

-In order to save some time, it is possible to constrain on the split time range with the option `-t`.
-This should be done only after a first estimate so that the constrain is within the plausible ranges, which in this example would be between 60 and 150 kya.
+It is possible to constrain on the split time range with the option `-t`, in order to save some time although this gain is marginal since the method run already quite fast (less than a minute).
+This should be done only after a first estimate so that the constrain is within the plausible ranges, which in this example would be between 70 and 100 kya.

 ```
 cecast -p AncientCtrl -t 60,150 lin_den4.tabs